 I’m involved in educating, organizing, and communicating in a lot of different areas.
 What they all share is an overall focus on my love for my community, my passion for feminist causes, and my desire to examine societal structures of inequality and injustice.
 All in a day’s work, right?

-I also sit on the board of directors for the Lilith Fund for Reproductive Equity, and in 2014, I will be the President.
+I’m also the President of the Lilith Fund for Reproductive Equity.
+I chair the Executive and Communications Committees, and oversee and work with the other committees.
 The Lilith Fund is an all volunteer working board that runs a fund to break down barriers to reproductive health access for people who can’t afford it.
 We work to give out grants to make abortion healthcare an option, and we work to educate people that there is no “choice” for someone who doesn’t have abortion access.
+If you have any questions about what we do, please ask!
+I love to talk about the important work that Lilith Fund is doing, and will do so at every opportunity I get.